 Sustainable business operations

-Managing our CO2 footprint
+Managing our operational footprint

 NN Group is committed to making sustainable procurement decisions and we encourage our supplier to do the same.
 Our purchasing decisions do not only meet our organisation’s need for products and services, we aim to contribute to society as well and minimise environmental impact in doing so while addressing socioeconomic issues.

 Our approach starts with assessing environmental, social and governmental (ESG) factors that can pose risks or present opportunities for NN.
 When material, we incorporate appropriate evaluation criteria in our sourcing processes and evaluate all costs associated with the product or service.
 We also challenge our suppliers to offer sustainable and innovative solutions.
 Our suppliers are asked to register to an innovative supplier qualification platform where they provide detailed information on the policies and processes they have in place to among others minimise environmental impact.
 During the course of a contract, we also engage actively with our suppliers to stimulate ongoing improvements.
 Our commitment and principles are captured in the NN Group Sustainable Procurement Statement.

 We continually improve our relationships with suppliers and work together in a mutually beneficial way.
 We have included our most important standards in our approach to the environment and human rights in NN’s Terms and Conditions, which our suppliers agree to when doing business with us.
 On top of this, all key suppliers are asked to commit to our Supplier Code of Conduct (SCC), which outlines our expectations of the sustainability policies and practices of our suppliers.